 One-on-one coaching sessions (sometimes known as counseling sessions) from career development experts are offered through the program to guide employees towards appropriate positions for their skills and preferences.
 Those who wish to transfer into new careers that require further education will be shown how to gain the necessary training for their desired job.
 If the worker is uncertain about which career path to follow, counselors can use assessment and personality tests to get a feel for their next steps.

 Employees can also find assistance with locating new roles through outplacement programs.
-For example, INTOO’s job search engine tool provides matches to jobseekers’ skills and interests and includes detailed information on companies looking for new talent.
-The tool is combined with a feature that uses LinkedIn to reveal any personal connections shared by the prospective employer and the jobseeker.
-Having access to a convenient search engine will help terminated workers discover new career opportunities at a faster rate than if they were to do so independently.
+For example, INTOO’s job search engine tool provides matches to job seekers’ skills and interests and includes detailed information on companies looking for new talent.
+The tool is combined with a feature that uses LinkedIn to reveal any personal connections shared by the prospective employer and the job seeker.
+The employee can set up job alerts so they are instantly alerted to new postings and can be among the first to apply.

 Outplacement services are beneficial to businesses looking to improve their reputation or maintain a positive image as an employer.
 Layoffs hold a negative connotation and may cause significant damage to an applicant’s perception of a brand when inappropriately handled.
 Businesses that don’t offer outplacement may risk alienating future applicants as a consequence of gaining a poor reputation.

 Offering outplacement services to personnel can play a prominent role in maintaining brand loyalty among consumers.
-Laying off a worker without providing access to support programs may cause customers to question the morals of a company, which can damage the company’s reputation.
+Laying off an employee without providing access to support programs may cause customers to question the morals of a company, which can damage the company’s reputation.